-This rare and unique, new-to-gardens plant has been obtained from the Hungarian Botanic Garden at Vacratot, where it makes a slowly-spreading carpet of delicate stems carrying thin-tubed, flared-ended, sky blue flowers which have great value as they appear very late in the year, right into the first frosts, when almost all other bell flowers are long-gone.
-The last-flowering bellflower you can get!
+This rare, unique, and elusive plant has been obtained from the Hungarian Botanic Garden at Vacratot, where it makes a slowly-spreading carpet of delicate stems carrying thin-tubed, flared-ended, sky blue flowers which have great value as they appear very late in the year, right into the first frosts, when almost all other bellflowers are long-gone.
+In fact, the last-flowering bellflower you can get!
 In the wild it grows in damp meadows in the foothills of Russia, northern Asia and Iran.
-It is also possibly the only "symphyandra" which has a gently-running perennial habit!
+It is also possibly the only "symphyandra" (rather than campanula) which has a gently-running perennial habit!

 Common name:SYMPHYANDRA ODONTOSEPALA